vachan-maker/vachan-maker.github.io/content/now/_index.md

 title = "Now"
 url = "/now/"
 layout = "static"
+lastmod = 2024-02-23
 +++
+Last updated on February 23, 2024

 Welcome to my now page.
 Here is what I am doing now!
+You can learn more about now pages [here](https://nownownow.com/about)

 I am in my fourth semester in college.
 After 4 more semesters, I will complete my course.